MBA Application Post Mortem

 (Or, why did they put you on the waitlist?)

 Being rejected from bschool can be painful.
-EssaySnark can help with the grisly task of understanding why things didn’t pan out for you.Get a thorough written assessment of one unsuccessful MBA application -- the app dataset, the essays, the resume, GMAT/GRE/TOEFL and transcripts, and even letters of recommendation if you have them.
+EssaySnark can help with the grisly task of understanding why things didn’t pan out for you.The MBA Post Mortem is a thorough written assessment of one unsuccessful MBA application -- the app dataset, the essays, the resume, GMAT/GRE/TOEFL and transcripts, and even letters of recommendation if you have them.

 A one-month membership to the EssaySnark blahg is included with this purchase.